Emergency Mobile Alert capable phones

 Open Settings, select Notifications, and at the bottom you should see a toggle for “Emergency Alerts”.

-Check on Android
+Check on other Android phones

 The Emergency Alert settings are dependent on the manufacturer and model.